-The revival series fiberglass rod comes in two weights a 3 weight for small streams and creeks and a 5 weight rod for larger trout waters.
+The revival series fiberglass rod comes in two weights, 3 weight one of the best small stream fly rods and creeks and a 5 weight rod for larger trout waters.
 The 5 weight which is 8 feet in length has become a very popular choice and is a great classic style trout fly rod.

 The lightness of this revival series fly rod is also worth mentioning as with most glass they can be on the heavy side but the revival series rod weighs 138g.
 The price of the Revival series glass rods is $229.

 If you’re still looking for a 3wt fly rod, you can see our recommendations for 3 weight fly rod reviews here.